Are you an adviser? Go to Unbiased Pro

 Does taking an income from your SIPP lower your annual allowance?

-Once you start taking an income from your SIPP, you’ll usually trigger the money purchase annual allowance (MPAA).
+Once you start taking a taxable income from your SIPP, you’ll trigger the MPAA.

 When the MPAA is activated, the amount you can put back into the pension pot each year will drop to £10,000.
 In other words, £8,000 from your contributions and £2,000 in tax relief.